marqdevx/mm-cs2-scrim/README.md

   - Utility
     - [ ] Remove smokes
     - [ ] Rethrow
+    - [ ] Throw information (air-time, bounces...)
+    - [ ] Save throws and lineups
   - Misc
     - [ ] Move to spec
     - [ ] Noclip
+    - [ ] No flash effect
+    - [ ] Create a "menu" workaround, using shoot and reload feedback for example, to confirm or cancel
+  - BOTs management
+      - [ ] Place
+      - [ ] Boost
+      - [ ] Util and damage feedback

+> I'll try to documentate everything as better as possible, feel free to leave suggestions!

 ## Compilation